marcoajt/MO810-MC869_Data_Card/DataCard_SUS.md

-Use additional notes to capture any specific patterns that readers should look out for, or other relevant information or considerations. --> **Suitable Use Case:** Summarize here.
-Include links where necessary.
+Use additional notes to capture any specific patterns that readers should look out for, or other relevant information or considerations. --> **Suitable Use Case:** Diagnóstico e detectação de doenças cognitivas em recém-nascidos. https://link.springer.com/article/10.1007/s11831-023-09892-2.

 **Suitable Use Case:** Summarize here.
 Include links where necessary.